fleetdm/fleet/handbook/engineering/tuf.md

 2. Download the latest version of the `fleetctl` for Linux from the the [Fleet releases GitHub page](https://github.com/fleetdm/fleet/releases).

-3. Download the `tuf` CLI from [go-tuf's v0.7.0 GitHub releases page](https://github.com/theupdateframework/go-tuf/releases/tag/v0.7.0).
+3. Download the `tuf` CLI from [go-tuf's v0.5.2 GitHub releases page](https://github.com/theupdateframework/go-tuf/releases/tag/v0.5.2).
+It's important to use the same version of `go-tuf` that is used by `fleetctl`.

 4. Connect a new USB drive and copy the `fleetctl` binary and `tuf` binary to the USB drive.
 The `tuf` binary will likely be in `~/go/bin/`.